learn-co-curriculum/selecting-single-elements-readme/README.md

 <iframe height='530' scrolling='no' title='simplified-ada' src='//codepen.io/joemburgess/embed/NjEMOd/?height=530&theme-id=0&default-tab=result&embed-version=2&editable=true' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/joemburgess/pen/NjEMOd/'>simplified-ada</a> by Joe Burgess (<a href='http://codepen.io/joemburgess'>@joemburgess</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

-First thing's first, our website reader is going to need to read the title of our webpage.
+First things first, our website reader is going to need to read the title of our webpage.
 Thankfully, the title is usually just the first header in the web page.
 In HTML, headers are called `h1` tags and look like this: `<h1>This Is My Title</h1>`.
 In our Ada Lovelace page, it looks like the title is "Ada Lovelace".

 Let's confirm that the code wraps the big Ada Lovelace with `h1` tags.

-Well, remember that if we open up the console (right click on the page, click inspect), and type in `document` then we will see a current representation of the Document Object Model.
+Well, remember that if we open up the console (right click on the page, click inspect), select the "Console" Header and type in `document` then we will see a current representation of the Document Object Model.
 However, that contains everything - the entire page.
 We want to scope this down so that we just select the "Ada Lovelace" title.

 So we'll use our `document.querySelector()` code just like we did in the last section.
 But how do we know what to select?